prathamSharma25/prathamSharma25/README.md

 ### Hi there 👋 Welcome to my GitHub profile!
-### I am Pratham Sharma, a recent graduate in Data Analytics from The University of Western Ontario, and I'm passionate about solving challenging problems by harnessing the power of data and advanced analytics.
+### I am Pratham Sharma, a  data science professional with expertise in Advanced Analytics, Predictive Modelling, and Business Intelligence.
+I help organizations make data-driven decisions, solve problems, and generate value by harnessing the power of Data Science and Advanced Analytics.

-A data analytics professional with experience in working with large databases and datasets, I am proficient in developing statistical & machine learning models for advanced analytics, creating interactive data visualizations to convey actionable insights, and utilising various modern data & anlytics tools to develop solutions to real-world problems.
-I have previously worked as a Data Analytics Co-op Student at Trillium Health Partners where I leveraged my data visualization skills to develop a comprehensive dashboard for organizational performance monitoring covering 60+ Key Performance Indicators (KPIs).
-I have also worked as a Data Engineer/Analyst Intern at a financial technologies company based in India, where I gained valuable work experience in the field of Data Engineering and Analytics.
-A life-long learner, I always look to learn new skills, hone my existing skills, and improve continuously.

-### ⚡ Tools & Technologies
+### 💼 Professional Experience

+2+ years of experience as a Data Scientist across the Healthcare and Financial Services sectors, building data-driven solutions that help organizations tackle crucial business problems, improve operational efficiency, and make data-driven decisions.

+### 🏆 Key Achievements

+- Developed and deployed forecasting models to forecast emergency department visits with 96% accuracy, leading to a 28% reduction in under-staffing during periods of peak demand.
+- Led the development of multiple Power BI dashboards for cross-functional teams to facilitate informed decision-making.
+- Leveraged statistical modeling techniques to implement algorithms that can accurately detect anomalies in financial transactions, resulting in a significant 56% decrease in the time taken to detect fraudulent activity.

+### ⭐ Areas of Expertise

+- Building predictive analytics and forecasting models using machine learning and time series analysis techniques
+- Performing data analysis and statistical modeling to uncover patterns and identify actionable insights
+- Data cleaning, data modeling and data visualization to convey key insights to stakeholders
+- Effective communication of results and details of technical solutions to stakeholders to facilitate informed decision-making
+- Collaboration with cross-functional teams to understand business requirements and propose suitable technical solutions

+### 🧠 Core Skills

 Here are a few things I've gained knowledge about over the course of my journey in the world of Data & Analytics:
-- 🖥️ **Programming languages:** Python, R
+- 🖥️ **Programming languages:** Python, R, JavaScript
-- 💾 **Databases and DBMS:** Microsoft SQL Server, PostgreSQL, MySQL
+- 💾 **Databases:** PostgreSQL, Microsoft SQL Server, MySQL
+- 📊 **Data Science & Analytics:** Machine Learning (Pandas, Numpy, Scikit-Learn), Natural Language Processing, Deep Learning (TensorFlow, OpenCV, Neural Networks), Time Series Analysis, Predictive Analytics, Statistical Modeling, Hypothesis Testing, Data Visualization, Data Warehousing
-- 🔧 **Tools & Technologies:** Microsoft Azure, Microsoft Power BI, Apache Airflow, Apache Superset, Tableau Desktop, Tableau Prep, KNIME, Git, Microsoft Excel, Machine Learning, Natural Language Processing, TensorFlow
+- 🔧 **Tools & Technologies:** Microsoft Power BI, Tableau, Microsoft Azure, Azure Machine Learning, MLflow, Azure Data Lake, Data Pipelines, Microsoft Fabric, Apache Airflow, Microsoft Office
+- 🗂️ **Project Management:** Git, GitHub, Azure DevOps, JIRA
-- 🌐 **Web Development:** Flask, PHP, HTML, CSS, JavaScript
+- 🌐 **Web Development:** FastAPI, Flask, PHP, HTML, CSS
-- 📐 **Mathematics:** Statistical Modeling, Statistics & Probability, Linear Algebra

-### 👯 Let's work together!

-I would love to collaborate and work together on a project based on the following:
-- 💹 Applied data science (analyzing and solving business problems with the power of data science)
-- 🗣️ Natural Language Processing
-- ❔ Predictive analytics

 ### 📫 Get in touch

+I’m always eager to connect with fellow professionals, recruiters, and organizations looking to leverage data science and advanced analytics.
+If you are interested in discussing potential opportunities or collaborations, let’s connect and explore how my experience and skills can add value to your organization.

 - LinkedIn - [Pratham Sharma](https://www.linkedin.com/in/prathamSharma25/)
 - Kaggle - [prathamsharma123](https://www.kaggle.com/prathamsharma123)

-or send me a [mail](mailto:prathams2425@gmail.com) 📧
+or send me an [email](mailto:prathams2425@gmail.com) 📧

----

-It's a long way to the top :zap:

 <!--
 **prathamSharma25/prathamSharma25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.